 But there isn’t.
 Multi-cloud is just hybrid, where “the other cloud” is … another cloud.
 What obscures the fact, O’Meara suggests, is that most solutions competing in today’s market acknowledge the primacy of one platform over the other(s).
 They work, for example, from the premise that public cloud is the future, that adaptation to public cloud is the sunk cost, and that therefore, you want to run an outpost of your public cloud estate on your premises.
 Or they laud the private cloud platform and want you to do the reverse: run hosted “whatever platform you use” on someone else’s infra.

 O’Meara suggests there’s another way to think about it, and that Kubernetes, with its amazing ability to pave over deltas differentiating one infra from another, is one aspect of a solution that leverages your sunk cost wherever it resides, and lets you extend your cloud domain freely onto alternative platforms.
 Not just private and public clouds, but bare metal, edge servers, IoT devices.

-We’ll post the link to Shaun’s article this week.
-Meanwhile, his video interview offers real insight, refuting those who suggest that multi-cloud is impractical and lock-in inevitable.
+Shaun’s video interview offers real insight, refuting those who suggest that multi-cloud is impractical and lock-in inevitable.